-As we reach the half way mark of 2016 now is the time when many people decide that they are going to make a change, both personally and professionally.
+It’s been a challenging couple of years for many with a rise in people looking for different career directions.
 If you have reached a point in your professional career where you are looking for a new challenge or seeking some new skills the aesthetic industry could be the next step that you are looking for.

 It can be daunting entering a new sector or starting up a new business.
 You need to consider your options and know what you are entering into.

-Here is our 10 step guide to setting up your own business:
+Here is our 10 step guide to kick start your aesthetic career:

 1.Researching – is there a demand/ much competition in your area?